mondoohq/mondoo-operator/docs/operator-upgrades.md

 # Upgrading the Mondoo Operator

 The Mondoo Operator version numbers are expressed as `x.y.z`, where `x` is the major version, `y` is the minor version, and `z` is the patch version, following [Semantic Versioning](https://semver.org/) standards.
 Our release approach ensures there are no breaking changes between two adjacent minor versions.
-For example, you can upgrade the Mondoo Operator from `v0.2.15` to `v0.3.0` without any manual actions.
+For example, you can upgrade the Mondoo Operator from `v1.2.15` to `v1.3.0` without any manual actions.
 The Mondoo Operator automatically executes any required migration and/or cleanup steps.

-You can skip Mondoo Operator patch and minor versions.

-## Version 1.0 and later

-As of version 1.0, the Mondoo Operator can be upgraded from major version to major version as long as each major version is visited during the upgrade.
+The Mondoo Operator can be upgraded from major version to major version as long as each major version is visited during the upgrade.
 For example, if you are on version 1.3.2 and wanted to upgrade to version 3.0.5, you should first upgrade to a 2.y.z release to ensure any migrations that need to take place from 1.x to 2.x are completed before upgrading to 3.x.
 Jumping from any 1.x to any 2.x is a safe operation.

+**WARNING: Never try to upgrade the Mondoo Operator by simply changing the tag for the Mondoo Operator container image.**

-### Updating an operator deployed with Helm
+## Updating an operator deployed with Helm

 Two update your operator installed with Helm, you have two options: